Gear Reviews10 min read

 7. Chai's Choice 3M Reflective Harness (Best for Night Walks)

-If you walk your dog in the dark, the Chai's Choice harness stands out with generous 3M reflective stitching covering nearly every strap.
-It also features a sturdy handle, dual clips, and a lightweight mesh lining.
+If you walk in the dark, you need visibility.
+The Chai's Choice harness stands out.
+Generous 3M reflective stitching covers nearly every strap.
+It features a sturdy handle and dual clips.
+The lightweight mesh lining keeps things cool.
+(I use this for our 5 AM winter walks).

 Buy the Chai's Choice Reflective Harness on Amazon